maysummer-25/TechCon_HTML/README.md

 ## 📄 Project Overview

-This project contains the homepage and supporting pages for the **TechCon 2024** conference website.
-Built using semantic HTML5, the site emphasizes accessibility, structured content, and media integration.
-It introduces visitors to the event, provides navigation, and showcases information about the conference’s history, mission, speakers, schedule, and registration.
+This repository contains the official website for **TechCon 2024**, a fictional tech conference.
+The site is built using clean, semantic HTML5 with accessibility and structure in mind.
+It includes multiple pages such as About, Schedule, Register, and Contact, along with an embedded video and form elements.

 ---

 ## 🎯 Objective

-To demonstrate proficiency in HTML by building a multi-page, well-structured conference website that:
+To demonstrate HTML proficiency by building a multi-page conference website that:
-- Uses semantic HTML elements
+- Uses semantic HTML elements for clear structure
 - Follows accessibility best practices
-- Embeds multimedia content (video with subtitles)
+- Embeds multimedia (video with subtitles and maps)
-- Provides a functional and consistent navigation structure
-- Displays historical, biographical, scheduling, and registration content using structured HTML
+- Incorporates responsive forms and layout styling

 ---

 ## 🧩 Features

-- Semantic structure using `<header>`, `<main>`, `<article>`, `<section>`, `<table>`, `<form>`, and `<footer>`
+- Semantic HTML structure with `<header>`, `<main>`, `<section>`, `<article>`, and `<footer>`
-- Consistent navigation across all pages (Home, About, Schedule, Register, Contact)
+- Consistent navigation menu across all pages
-- Homepage includes:
-  - Embedded promotional video with subtitle track
+- Embedded promotional video with subtitle support (`subtitles.vtt`)
-  - Clear layout and navigation
-- About page includes:
-  - Detailed history of TechCon
-  - Mission statement with visuals
-  - Biographies and images of notable past speakers
+- About page with history, mission, and past speakers (Peter Diamandis, Brian Solis, Mark Cuban) with images
-- Schedule page features:
-  - Accessible HTML table with `caption`, `scope`, and clear session info
-- Register page contains:
+- Event schedule using a well-formatted `<table>` with scope attributes and a caption
-  - Accessible HTML form with fields for name, email, password, and terms agreement
+- Registration form collecting name, email, and password with proper labels and styling
+- Contact page with:
+  - Mailto email link
+  - Social media links opening in new tabs
-  - Form validation using HTML5 input types
+  - Embedded Google Map using `<iframe>`
-- Responsive and accessible image usage via relative paths
+  - Contact form with styled input fields and message box

 ---